It4innovations/Maui-Simulation/README.md

 `$ docker build -t maui_simulator .`

 2. Start the Docker container:
-`$ docker run --rm -it --hostname mauisim -v .:/home/userx/workdir maui_simulator`
+`$ docker run --rm -it --hostname mauisim -v $PWD:/home/userx/workdir maui_simulator`
 Change the path `/home/userx/workdir` according to the previous changes.

 3. Start simulation:
 Within the Docker container, start the Maui Scheduler's simulator:
-`/usr/local/maui/sbin/maui &`
+`/usr/local/maui/sbin/maui --host=mauisim &`
+The default port Maui receives commands is `40559`.
+A different one can be specified by adding the option `--port=XYZ`.
 Then, execute the control script `control_example.sh`.
 Alternatively you can manually use the Maui Scheduler tools to control the simulation (`showstats`, `schedctl`, `setres`, etc.).
 The results can be found in the `stats` directory (file `simstat.out`).